TITLE 92: TRANSPORTATION

 u) Report of Proceedings; Obtaining a Copy of Record

 1) The Department shall, at its expense, have present at each formal hearing an electronic or digital recording device or a qualified court reporter, for the purpose of making a permanent and complete report of the proceedings, including: evidence admitted or tendered and not admitted, testimony, offer of proof, objections, remarks of the hearing officer and of the parties and/or their representatives, all rulings of the hearing officer.

-2) Upon written request and at his/her own expense, any party may obtain a copy of the report of proceedings from the court reporter or copied from the electronic device by the Department.
+2) Upon written request and at the party's own expense, any party may obtain a copy of the report of proceedings from the court reporter or copied from the electronic device by the Department.
 The party must pay $25 to the Secretary of State, in advance, to cover the cost of making an electronic or digital copy and mailing.

 v) Motions to Continue and Withdraw; Leave to Submit Original Documents